 A strong brand identity lets businesses charge premium prices for their products and services because consumers perceive branded products as being of higher quality.
 Companies also create quality value by focusing on customer satisfaction.
 Businesses can encourage customers to return and recommend their products to others by delivering a high-quality product or service.

 A good example of quality value is Apple’s iPhone.
-The iPhone’s functional value is a functional mobile phone, but its quality value comes from its sleek design, easy-to-use interface, and powerful ecosystem of apps and accessories.
+The iPhone’s functional value is a functional mobile phone, but its quality value comes from its sleek design, easy-to-use interface, and a powerful ecosystem of apps and accessories.
 This quality value has helped make the iPhone the most popular smartphone brand in the world.

 Another example of quality value is Tesla’s customer service.
 Tesla goes above and beyond to ensure customers are happy with their purchases, offering 24/7 support and complimentary charging at Tesla stations.
 This level of customer service is rare in the automotive industry, and it’s one of the things that makes Tesla stand out from the competition.